What Works Cities Certification

 Eric Garcetti, Mayor Los Angeles, California – Platinum Certified City

-The What Works Cities program is run in collaboration with five partners: Results for America; the Behavioral Insights Team; Harvard Kennedy School’s Government Performance Lab; Johns Hopkins University’s Center for Government Excellence; and the Sunlight Foundation.
-Forty U.S. cities have received official What Works Cities Certification, including two (Los Angeles, California, and Louisville, Kentucky) that have achieved certification at the platinum level.
+The What Works Cities Certification program is run in collaboration with five partners: Results for America; the Behavioral Insights Team; Harvard Kennedy School’s Government Performance Lab; Johns Hopkins University’s Center for Government Excellence; and the Sunlight Foundation.
+Fifty U.S. cities have received official What Works Cities Certification.

 Top photo: Mayor Marty Walsh examines Boston’s 311 and City Score dashboard data.
 Through What Works Cities, the City of Boston focused on structuring and managing contracts to deliver better results, bringing greater accountability to how public funds are spent.
 Credit: City of Boston